dougeby/IntuneDocs/intune/help-desk-operators.md

 ## App protection policies reference

-An app protection policy is available to mobile apps that integrate with EMS technologies.
-This gives a baseline of protection for your corporate data when it is downloaded to mobile apps, including the Office mobile apps.
+An app protection policy is available to mobile apps that integrate with EMS technologies.These policies give a baseline of protection for your corporate data when it is downloaded to mobile apps, including the Office mobile apps.

 ### Properties